 Bachelor’s and Master’s Level

-At the Bachelor's and Master's level, our Department offers study programs in Classical Languages and Medieval Latin.
-At present, all students choose up to three subjects.
-In the Fall semester of 2019, however, a Major-Minor-structure will be introduced throughout the Faculty of Arts and Social Sciences at the University of Zurich, and new single-subject programs, including one in classical studies, will be available at Master's level.
+At the Bachelor’s and Master’s level, our Department offers study programs in the Classical Languages Greek and Latin, in Medieval Latin and in Ancient Studies.
+In the Fall semester of 2019 a Major-Minor-structure was introduced throughout the Faculty of Arts and Social Sciences at the University of Zurich.
+Besides, new single-subject programs – including one in Ancient Studies – are available at Master’s level.

 Many of our study programs allow students either to combine language and literature (with the option of specializing in linguistics – a unique selling point of Zurich Classics) or to study literature on its own.
 We also take part in a number of interdisciplinary study programs.
-Since 2017 our Department has been in charge of the Ancient Cultural Studies program, which is offered in collaboration with Ancient History and Archeology.
-We are also associated with modern literature programs, in particular Comparative Literature, and with the MA study programs in Medieval Studies and Historical Linguistics.
+Since 2017 our Department has been in charge of programs in ancient studies, which are offered in collaboration with Ancient History and Archeology.
+We are also associated with modern literature and linguistics programs (in particular the mono-master in literature and the mono-master in linguistics) and with the MA study programs in Medieval Studies.

 At the Bachelor’s and Master’s level, classes are on the whole taught in German, but coursework and essays may be submitted in one of Switzerland’s national languages or in English.
 Detailed information on our courses can be found on the German-language page.